-- 25. To implement CRP, Aurora Energy need to develop sound estimates of how an increase in usage translates into more (or earlier) investment in the capacity of the network (and any other capital or operating costs that flow from the new capacity).
-This is termed the long-run marginal cost (LRMC) and will vary by pricing area and potentially, in the future, within pricing areas. - 26.
-To estimate LRMC values, Aurora Energy will need to develop a suitable methodology and complete engineering studies.
-This work was commenced in 2021, and included selecting an appropriate LRMC methodology.
-The engineering studies are currently ongoing.
-This is likely to involve developing one or more LRMC values for the LV networks, and LRMC estimates for the high-voltage networks and grid connection in each pricing area.
-In future, an LRMC value may also be required for network reinforcement needed to support high solar penetration. - 27.
-Placeholder LRMC values can be used initially but will need better estimates as pricing levels are 'tuned' for restructured prices.
+- 24. To implement CRP, Aurora Energy had to develop sound estimates of how an increase in usage translates into more (or earlier) investment in the capacity of the network (and any other capital or operating costs that flow from the new capacity).
+This is termed the long-run marginal cost (LRMC) and will vary by pricing area and potentially, in the future, within pricing areas. - 25.
+To estimate LRMC values, Aurora Energy developed a methodology and completed engineering studies.
+Section 4 of this document outlines our approach to calculating LRMC values for each of the pricing areas.